math-a3k/django-ai/docs/apps/examples.rst

 .. autofunction:: examples.metrics.metric_visits_and_avg_time_on_pages

-For implementing the recording, SmartDjango had to update both front-end and back-end parts of the application.
+For implementing the metrics recording, SmartDjango had to update both front-end and back-end parts of the application.

 In the front-end, the base template of the interested pages was updated to include the necessary Javascript to measure the time spent on the page and then unobtrusively POST it to the back-end, where the implemented Metrics Pipeline executes all the code that calculates and store the metrics away from the user's "navigation" request cycle: